DelroyGayle/KoolAIChess/README.md

 * The ability to switch sides
 * Undo/Redo ability when playing moves
 * Saving board positions during the game
+* A Colour Chessboard using a libary such as [Colorama](https://pypi.org/project/colorama/)

 ## Data Model